ascherer/cwebbin/README.txt

-CWEBbin is the ANSI-C/C++ implementation of Silvio Levy's and Donald Ervin Knuth's CWEB system, compiled and provided with changefiles for ANSI-C and makefiles for Borland C/C++ 3.1 (no longer actively supported), MS/VC++ 4.1 (no longer actively supported) and 6.0, SAS/C++ 6.57 (no longer actively supported), and most of all UNIX-cc/g++ (currently 4.4.3).
+CWEBbin is the ANSI-C/C++ implementation of Silvio Levy's and Donald Ervin Knuth's CWEB system, compiled and provided with changefiles for ANSI-C and makefiles for Borland C/C++ 3.1 (no longer actively supported), MS/VC++ 4.1 and 6.0 (both no longer actively supported), SAS/C++ 6.57 (no longer actively supported), and most of all UNIX-cc/g++.
 Additional features differing from the original distribution are described further below.
 General information is provided in the original README file shipped with the CWEB distribution.

 CWEBbin started from the Amiga port of CWEB 2.8 by Carsten Steger.
 Then it was merged with the CWEB-PC 3.0 distribution by Hans-Hermann Bode and Klaus